 GC: With Matt everything started from a joke (as most of the things I do today, they start from comparisons on deep topics addressed with irony; Giulivismo is this as well).
 We were asking ourselves what a real man wears, eats, where he goes on vacation, what car he drives, and things like that.
 It was clearly ironic, but from those ironic talks, we realized how much men have drifted away from their definite universe (as definite as a universe can be), from customs, rules, more or less fixed in time.
 Men have perhaps lost their social dimension, devoured by appearance, rather than fed by their inner self.

 LBH: You’re probably one of the most elegant people in the menswear scene today, really.
 How do you approach the process of getting dressed in the morning?
 Is that something you put lots of thoughts in?

 GC: I’d like to know where you read this news, I’d like my mother to read it.
 For me it is quite natural.
 I approach my cupboard, holding our daughter Aida Atena in my arms and our Italian Bracco Ottone between my feet.
 I have a coffee and think of the day I’ll have.
 I look back at the cupboard and I get dressed.
 Everything is very simple.

-GC: Choosing colours is quite easy.
-I believe everyone has a colour that identifies them.
-So, I know I am not every colour, but just some colours.
-For example I know I am not the colour black (other than for the smoking).
-I love, for instance, mixing colours and fabrics that alone would seem discordant and instead, when put together, find a harmonious dimension.
+GC: Choosing colors is quite easy.
+I believe everyone has a color that identifies them.
+So, I know I am not every color, but just some colors.
+For example I know I am not the color black (other than for the smoking).
+I love, for instance, mixing colors and fabrics that alone would seem discordant and instead, when put together, find a harmonious dimension.